 Section 903.2.6 requires all Group I buildings to have automatic sprinkler systems.
-Therefore, there are no maximum building heights and areas for nonsprinklered Group I buildings.
+Therefore, there are no maximum building heights and areas for nonsprinklered Group I buildings, with a single exception.
+Exception 3 of Section 903.2.6 allows Group I-4 day care facilities on the ground floor (level of exit discharge) to be nonsprinklered when there is an exterior exit door in every room where care is provided.

-Exceptions allow Group I-1 buildings to use NFPA 13R or 13D-compliant sprinkler systems.
+Additionally, Section 903.2.6 allows Group I-1 buildings to use NFPA 13R or 13D-compliant sprinkler systems.
 In this case, there is no increase in area for having a sprinkler, rather only an increase in area for frontage is allowed.
-NFPA 13D and NFPA 13R-compliant maximum floor areas are shown in the table below.
+NFPA 13D and NFPA 13R-compliant maximum floor areas are shown in Table 10.